-- ensure that students are not, through the use of any medium, exposed to indecent or inappropriate images - follow the school policy on the use of IT equipment.
+- ensure that students are not, through the use of any medium, exposed to indecent or inappropriate images - follow the school policy on the Safe Use of Technology and the Acceptable Use Policy.

 26. ACCOMMODATION ON SITE

 Staff should not invite one or more students into their home unless the reason to do so has been firmly established and agreed with senior staff.
 It is not appropriate for private living space to be used to meet students.